lifaon74/aryn_cnc/documentation/power_supply/power_supply.md

 * Support: No

 #### Build steps
-Drill two holes into the power strip, then fix the printed part to it with a screw, a washer and a self-locking nut.
-Finally, fix it to the frame.
+For driving the steppers, I recommand a 24V 15A power supply.
+For the spindler (CNC mode) I recommand a second 48V 10A power supply.

 <a href="./DSC_0036.JPG"><img src="./DSC_0036.JPG" height="500"></a>